peterstace/peterstace.github.io/_posts/2015-05-21-where-should-i-put-my-mocks-in-go.md

 * Copy `mock_foo_test.go` into the other packages that need it (modifying the package declaration to match its destination package).

-There are same drawbacks to both approaches.
+There are some drawbacks to both approaches.

 In the first approach, we lose the guarantee that `MockFoo` won't accidentally be included the production binary.
 As an additional annoyance, `MockFoo` is